CDL-Quantum/CohortProject_2021/Week4_NLP/solutions_tutorial.md

 | GHZ |  72% |
 | 4-GHZ | 66% |

-As we increase the parity, the entangelment decoheres.
+As we increase the size of the number of party, the entangelment decoheres.

 ## Task 4